 Due to their similarity in appearance to the scalloped hammerhead shark, both the great and smooth hammerhead sharks have been added to CITES Appendix II in an effort to better regulate the international trade of all three species to ensure their sustainability.

 In March 2013, at the CITES Conference of the Parties meeting in Bangkok, member nations, referred to as "Parties," voted in support of listing three species of hammerhead sharks (scalloped, smooth, and great) in CITES Appendix II—an action that means increased protection, but still allows legal and sustainable trade.
-This CITES listing will go into effect on September 14, 2014.
+This CITES listing will be effective September 14, 2014.
 At that time, export of their fins will require permits that ensure the products were legally acquired and that the Scientific Authority of the State of export has advised that such export will not be detrimental to the survival of that species.

 On December 21, 2012, we received a petition from WildEarth Guardians to list the great hammerhead shark (Sphyrna mokarran) as threatened or endangered under the ESA throughout its entire range, or, as an alternative, to delineate the species into distinct population segments (DPSs).
 On March 19, 2013, we received a petition from Natural Resources Defense Council to list the northwest Atlantic population of great hammerhead sharks as a threatened DPS, or, as an alternative, to list the great hammerhead shark as threatened throughout its range.
 On April 26, 2013, we published a notice that listing of great hammerhead sharks may be warranted, and we commenced a status review of the species.
 In June 2014, we completed the status review and determined that the species does not warrant listing at this time.

 (All documents are in PDF format.)